azurecitadel/azurecitadel/content/arc/servers/hack/prereqs.md

 ---
-title: "0️⃣ Prereqs"
+title: "Prereqs"
-description: "Attending one of our Azure Arc hacks?
-If so then complete these.
-Before it starts!"
+description: "Attending an Azure Arc for Servers hack?
+If so then complete these first.
+And please - do so before the start of the hack!"
 layout: single
 draft: false
 menu: